How to document a powered Exoskeleton according to the FDA

 In the beginning of 2015 FDA announced that power exoskeletons will be classified as Class II devices with Special Controls, which clarified the regulatory situation for these kinds of wearable devices.
-The special controls have been put in place to address a number of risk factors identified by FDA to be associated with the usage of powered exoskeletons.
+Special controls have been put in place to address a number of risk factors identified by the FDA to be associated with the usage of powered exoskeletons.

 To help exoskeleton manufacturers getting up and running with their documentation, we provided the Aligned Elements Exoskeleton Extension Package containing: